How to Assemble the Last Stand Rolling Orff Cart (updated)

 8. Remember the push plates and long wing screws we set aside earlier?
 Now it is time to add them.
 Add each push plate with its rubber side facing the instrument.
 If for any reason the rubber material has slipped off or appears to be stuck onto the wrong side of the push plate, simply peel it off and reposition it correctly.

 Align the holes.Now you can add a long wing screw to each push plate, and tighten it down.
 The push plate

 will move toward the instrument, holding it snugly in place.
-You can also tighten the wing screw on the length-adjustable bar.
+If you have not yet tightened the wing screw on the length-adjustable bar, tighten it now.

 Here is another view of the push plate installation. _________________________________________________________________________